Real-Dev-Squad/docs/docs/guide-for-local-setup/README.md

 ## 4. Add roles to the user like Super User, Admin, Member

 Some of the features are only available to the users with specific roles.
-For adding roles to the user, you can add the roles to the `roles` array in the database.
+For adding roles to the user, you can add the roles to the `roles` map in the database.

 - For Super User, add `super_user` with boolean value `true` in the `roles` array.
 - For Admin, add `admin` with boolean value `true` in the `roles` array.